-accepted: \ and ?)
+Domain name (generic characters accepted: \ and ?)

+Specify the domain to be blocked.
+Up to 256 domains can be defined.
+Click on Add.
+The length of the domain name must not exceed 128 characters.
 The added domain will then appear in the list of blacklisted domains.
 Messages that are treated as spam because their domains are blacklisted will have the highest level of trust (3).
 To delete a domain or the whole list of domains, click on Delete.